liyao0123/SoftwareEngineering2021Desk3/Documentation/BackgroundandMotivation.md

 <br>
 https://www.nationalgeographic.org/
 </p>
-NG(short for National Geographic) is a great organization and their website has a lot of contents about rare and endangered animals.
+NG(short for National Geographic) is a great organization, and its website has a lot of content about rare and endangered animals.
 The pros of the website are appearance, frame, pics, articles.
-The NG has a lot of exquisite pictures, they use photography to display the nature's beauty and the astonishing wild animals.
-Also they are making good impacts on making people explore nature, love nature.
-This website's articles may have some information about one rare animals, but it's hard to sort out the animal that you want to look for or search the rare animals in one specific region.
-In conclusion this website is mainly a photograph website towards natural environment.
+The NG has many stunning pictures; they use photography to display nature's beauty and the astonishing wild animals.
+Also, they are making good impacts on making people explore nature, love nature.
+This website's articles may have some information about rare animals, but it's hard to sort out the animal you want to look for or search for rare animals in one specific region.
+In conclusion, this website is mainly a photograph website towards the natural environment.

 ## Quotation
 Conservation international